roots/docs/sage/theme-development-and-building.md

 Run these script commands within your theme directory:

-* `yarn build` — Compile and optimize the files in your assets directory
+- `yarn build` — Compile and optimize the files in your assets directory
-* `yarn build:production` — Compile assets for production
+- `yarn build:production` — Compile assets for production
-* `yarn start` — Compile assets when file changes are made, start Browersync session
+- `yarn start` — Compile assets when file changes are made, start Browersync session

 ⚠️ **If you are using the Bootstrap navbar and run into issues with missing styles after a production build, see [roots/sage#2017](https://github.com/roots/sage/issues/2017) and the [recommended fix](https://github.com/roots/sage/issues/2017#issuecomment-361054297).**

 ### Asset generation with `yarn build` vs. `yarn start`

 When running `yarn start`, Sage uses [webpack-dev-middleware](https://webpack.github.io/docs/webpack-dev-middleware.html) to generate and insert assets (i.e. CSS, JS) directly into the DOM from memory, without first writing them to disk.
-The benefit of this technique is that changes you make are reflected very quicky in your BrowserSync session, and they are reflected *without reloading the page* (especially useful when styling things like form submission response templates).
+The benefit of this technique is that changes you make are reflected very quicky in your BrowserSync session, and they are reflected *without reloading the page- (especially useful when styling things like form submission response templates).
 The unfortunate downside is that because these files are not written to disk, browsers will return a 404 error for your main stylesheet.
 Styles will still load: you'll just see an error in your browser console.
 This is a [known issue](https://github.com/roots/sage/issues/1989) that does not generally affect development.
 Amelioration of this downside is on the roadmap for future version of Sage.

 ## Theme assets

 The `config.json` file in the `assets` directory controls the different theme assets that get built.
 By default, Sage builds two JS files and one CSS file:

-* `assets/stylesheets/main.scss` — primary theme CSS, barebones partials are imported to help get your styling started
+- `assets/stylesheets/main.scss` — primary theme CSS, barebones partials are imported to help get your styling started
-* `assets/scripts/main.js` — primary theme JS
+- `assets/scripts/main.js` — primary theme JS
-* `assets/scripts/customizer.js` — theme customizer JS, used only in the customizer
+- `assets/scripts/customizer.js` — theme customizer JS, used only in the customizer

 Look at `entry` in `assets/config.json` to see how they're built: